MarkSoluiman/SecPlus/Chapter 1/Part4/Certificates 1.4.md

 Root of trust is when we trust a third party because something that we have or control trusts this third party entity.
 For example, if we are visiting a website for the first time, we can trust this website because our web browser trusts this website.

-Our web browser trusts the website because a certificate authority has digitally signed the website certificate.
+Our web browser trusts the website because a **Certificate Authority (CA)** has digitally signed the website certificate.
 Since our web browser trusts the CA, and we trust our web browser, then we can trust the website.

 ## Scenario (Certificate Signing Requests)

 We will purchase a certificate signature for our website to be trusted by web browsers.

-On our end as applicants, we will use our public key with our identifying information (name of our organization, what server the website will be connected to, etc), to create a **certificate signing request (CSR)**.
+On our end as applicants, we will use our public key with our identifying information (name of our organization, what server the website will be connected to, etc), to create a **Certificate Signing Request (CSR)**.
 The CSR will be sent to the CA.

 On the CA end, they will verify the information in the CSR.
 After that, the CA will digitally sign the certificate with their private key.